 Marc Wyld’s recent experience includes:

-- Advising a delisted public company on all aspects of its restructure and ultimate privatisation, including advising on the selective share buy back of shares from more than 800 minority shareholders, and the subsequent compulsory acquisition of minority shareholdings by private family entity.
+- Advising a delisted public company on all aspects of its restructure and ultimate privatisation, including advising on the selective share buy back of shares from more than 800 minority shareholders, and the subsequent compulsory acquisition of minority shareholdings by a private family entity.